 What is Amblyopia?

 As your child grows, so should their visual development.
 Since an amblyopic eye may not appear as a crossed eye or lazy eye, scheduling routine eye exams may be the only way to determine if a neurological or vision problem is present.
+Early treatment methods may help improve their eyesight or at least prevent further deterioration of their sight if there is an issue.

 Symptoms of Amblyopia